 A court in an emergency, initial, or full Adversary Hearing conducted under Tex.
 Fam.
-Code Chapter 262 may order that the child who is the subject of the hearing be placed in a secure agency foster home or secure agency foster group home verified in accordance with Tex.
+Code Chapter 262 may order that the child who is the subject of the hearing be placed in a secure agency foster home verified in accordance with Tex.
 Hum.
 Res.
 Code § 42.0531, if the court finds that: